-Registration packets are available from the Law Enforcement Training Center located at 2096 Central Park Dr., Winterville, NC.
-Contact Wendy Wooten at 252-493-7572 or email@example.com for more information.
+Registration will be open up until the day class starts.
+However, students must obtain application packets from the Law Enforcement Training Center located at 2096 Central Park Dr., Winterville, NC.
+Contact Raymond Bennett at 252-493-7571 or firstname.lastname@example.org for more information.

-Basic Law Enforcement Training (BLET) is designed to give students essential skills required for entry-level employment as law enforcement officers with state, county or municipal governments or with private enterprise.
+Basic Law Enforcement Training (BLET) is designed to give students essential skills required for entry-level employment as law enforcement officers with state, county, or municipal governments or private enterprises.

 Successful graduates receive a curriculum certificate after passing the certification examinations mandated by the North Carolina Criminal Justice Education and Training Standards Commission and/or the North Carolina Sheriff’s Education and Training Standard Commission.

 |Class Hours||Lab Hours||Clinical/Work Exp||Credit Hours|

 This course covers the skills and knowledge needed for entry-level employment as a law enforcement officer in North Carolina.
 Emphasis is placed on topics and areas as defined by the North Carolina Administrative Code.
 Upon completion, students should be able to demonstrate competence in the topics and areas required for the state comprehensive examination.
 This is a certificate-level course.
 Students successfully completing a Basic Law Enforcement Training course accredited by the North Carolina Criminal Justice Education and Training Standards Commission and the North Carolina Sheriffs’ Education and Training Standards Commission will receive credit for CJC 120, CJC 131, CJC 132, CJC 221, and CJC 231 towards the Associate in Applied Science degree in Criminal Justice Technology.
 Students must have successfully passed the Commission’s comprehensive certification examination.
 Students must have completed Basic Law Enforcement Training since 1985.